OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/Relay-Expansion.md

 >Never exceed the maximum electrical ratings of the relays or you risk damaging the Relay Expansion, Omega, or even starting a fire.

 This Expansion communicates with the Omega using the I2C protocol.
+The Expansion's I2C device address is configurable by the address switches and ranges from `0x20` to `0x27`.
 If you're curious, check out the [article on I2C](#communicating-with-i2c-devices).

 The Relay Expansion is designed so you can stack multiple Relay Expansions onto the same Omega.
 Each board comes with a small switch used to give it a unique address, and up to 8 Relay Expansions can be controlled by a single Omega.
 This means you can control up to 16 external circuits and devices!